moorepants/eng122/content/pages/syllabus.rst

    following week.
 Project
-   You will select a course project from a set of options provided by the instructors.
-Midway through you will turn in a midterm report detailing a model that you develop for your system.
+   You will select a course project from a set of options provided by the instructors or one that you choose yourself.
+Approximately, midway through you will turn in a midterm report detailing a model that you develop for your system.
 At the end of the course, you will submit a report and give a 5 minute lightning talk during the scheduled exam period detailing the modeling, analysis, and design aspects of your project.

 Canvas
 ======